Fluorescent tubes require a ballast to operate. A fluorescent tube circuit includes a ballast, wires, lampholders, and the tubes.

 Older magnetic fluorescent ballasts are usually wired in series.
 Newer electronic ballasts are usually wired in parallel, except for rapid start, programmed start, and dimmable ballasts.

-When a parallel ballast operates multiple lamps in a circuit, the lamps operate independently of each other.
+When a parallel ballast (instant start) operates multiple lamps in a circuit, the lamps operate independently of each other.
 If one lamp fails, the others can keep operating as the circuit between them and the ballast remains unbroken.

 With some 3 and 4-